Hallstatt: Romans onwards

-There are no recorded notable events that took place in Hallstatt during Roman rule or the early Middle Ages.
-In 1311, the Hallstatt citizens were vested with market rights by Queen dowager Elizabeth, a sign that it had not lost its economic value.
-Today, apart from production of salt, which since 1595 has been transported 40 kilometres from Hallstatt to Ebensee via a brine pipeline, tourism plays a major factor in the town's economic life.

 Tourists are told that Hallstatt is the site of "the world's oldest pipeline", which was constructed 400 years ago from 13,000 hollowed-out trees.
 There is so little space for cemeteries that every ten years bones used to be exhumed and removed into an ossuary, to make room for new burials.
-A collection of elaborately decorated skulls with the deceased's name, profession, date of death inscribed on them is on display at the local chapel.
+A collection of elaborately decorated skulls with the deceased's name, profession, and date of death inscribed on them is on display at the local chapel.

 19th century

 Until the late 19th century, it was only possible to reach Hallstatt by boat or via narrow trails.
 The land between the lake and mountains was sparse, and the town itself exhausted every free patch of it.
 Access between houses on the river bank was by boat or over the upper path, a small corridor passing through attics.
 The first road to Hallstatt was only built in 1890, along the west shore, partially by rock blasting.
 Nevertheless, this secluded and inhospitable landscape counts as one of the first places of human settlement due to the rich sources of natural salt, which have been mined for thousands of years, originally in the shape of hearts owing to the use of antler picks.

-Some of Hallstatt's oldest archaeological finds, such as a shoe-last celt, date back to around 5500 BC.
-In 1846 Johann Georg Ramsauer discovered a large prehistoric cemetery near the current location of Hallstatt.
-Ramsauer's work at the Hallstatt cemeteries continued until 1863, unearthing more than 1000 burials.
-It is to his credit and to the enormous benefit of archaeology that he proceeded to excavate each one with the same slow, methodical care as the first.
-His methods included measuring and drawing each find.
-In an age before colour photography, he produced very detailed watercolours of each assemblage before it was removed from the ground.

-In the history of archaeology, Ramsauer's work at Hallstatt helped usher in a new, more systematic way of doing archaeology.
-In addition, one of the first blacksmith sites was excavated there.
-Active trade, and thus wealth, allowed for the development of a highly developed culture, which, after findings in the Salzberghochtal, was named the Hallstatt culture.
-This lasted from approximately 800 to 500 BC.